errikos/ada-showoff/thedatasets.md

 ## Swiss Tweets

-The Tweets Leon database consists of about 11 million tweets, made between 2016-01-01 and 2016-10-31.
+The Swiss Tweets database consists of about 11 million tweets, made between 2016-01-01 and 2016-10-31.
 That is 10 months worth of tweets.

 #### Language distribution